ryrob30/mobile-services.en/help/xamarin/c-android/methods-android.md

 * **TrackLifetimeValueIncrease**

-  Adds amount to the user's lifetime value.
+  Adds an amount to the user's lifetime value.

   * Here is the syntax for this method: